sandyw/gameoflife/README.md

 gameoflife
 ==========

-Java implementation of Conway's Game of Life.
+Java implementation of Conway's Game of Life, originally written in 2011.

 Executables are included.
 To run, run "java gameOfLife".